 Are 'plastic microbead' microplastics still used in cosmetics?

 Plastic microbeads are any intentionally added, water insoluble, solid plastic particles (5 mm or less in size).
 They were used to exfoliate or cleanse in rinse-off personal care products and they have been voluntarily phased-out across Europe and also have now been banned in several countries, including the UK.

 Plastic microbeads were used in some cosmetic and personal care products to help clean the skin by exfoliation and to remove stains and plaque from teeth.
 Exfoliation removes dirt and helps to unclog pores.
 Dead skin cells are loosened and removed to leave a surface layer composed of fresh, younger cells.
 This leaves the skin feeling soft, smooth and looking brighter.

 The small plastic beads were originally selected for use as exfoliating or teeth-cleaning agents because they are clean, safe, can be produced to be a uniform size and have no sharp edges to scratch the skin.

 It is possible to tell whether a product contains microbeads because they give a grainy appearance and texture to the product.
 It will not necessarily be possible to determine whether the microbeads are made from plastic or naturally derived material just by looking at, or feeling, the product.
-Companies that previously used plastic microbeads have already replaced or are looking to replace them with alternatives, including those made from beeswax, rice bran wax, jojoba waxes, starches derived from corn, tapioca and carnauba, seaweed, silica, clay and other natural compounds.
+Companies that previously used plastic microbeads have replaced these with alternatives, including beeswax, rice bran wax, jojoba waxes, starches derived from corn, tapioca and carnauba, seaweed, silica and clay.